XRPLF/XRPL-Standards/XLS-39d-clawback/README.md

 - Issuers that are restricted from issuing on ledger because of regulatory requirements requiring the ability to clawback funds will be able to issue tokens.
 - By being able to "clawback" issuers can ensure that the "on-chain" view is representative of the balance.
 - Compared to other on-ledger features (e.g. freeze), clawback is minimal and trivial to implement.
-- `Clawback` is implemented as an extension of the existing freeze feature, meaning that clawback can be toggled on/off from an `TrustLine` level.
+- `Clawback` serves as an extension of the existing freeze feature, meaning that clawback can be toggled on/off from an `TrustLine` level.
 It also makes sense to bundle these two features to serve specific regulatory needs.
 - By relying on the freeze flag, `Clawback` ensures that issuers who have enabled `lsfNoFreeze` will continue to be unable to access holder's funds, even after the introduction of the clawback feature.
 This reinforces trust among token holders, as they can be confident that their funds will remain secure and untouched.
+- The issuer has the option to opt-out Clawback through an account level setting

 **Disadvantages**